Bisquik: Plot

 Dot and Scotty return home to find Wayne talking to Munch (Sam Spruell), who reveals that he has come to restore balance by taking his "pound of flesh" from Dot in return for the injuries she gave him when he tried to kidnap her.
 He explains that he freed Dot so she could fight Roy fairly, but that his business with her is unfinished.
 Seemingly unaware of the threat Munch poses, Wayne and Scotty treat him with kindness, for which he is grateful but unsure how to react.
 He tries to explain his reasons for being there and press the matter of Dot's debt, but she challenges his worldview and causes him to ponder that there may be legitimate reasons why some debts can simply be forgiven.
 She offers him the chance to sit and eat with her family, but only if he helps with the cooking, so she teaches him how to make biscuits from a box of Bisquik.
 He joins the family for dinner.

-Munch opens up about his past, revealing himself as a 500-year-old sin-eater from Wales and detailing the inner pain his curse of immortality has since inflicted upon him.
+Munch opens up about his past, revealing himself as a 500-year-old sin-eater from Europe ("across the sea") and detailing the inner pain his curse of immortality has since inflicted upon him.
 It is not revealed if the family believes his claims or still thinks he is speaking in metaphors; nevertheless, Dot tells him that his curse was caused by eating a meal made from sin, so it stands to reason that he can be forgiven by eating a meal made with love.
 She gives him a biscuit and he hesitantly takes a bite, after which a euphoric smile slowly spreads across his face.